BasedLinux/bsd/doc/manual/source/release-notes/rl-1.11.10.md

 # Release 1.11.10 (2017-06-12)

-This release fixes a security bug in Nix’s “build user” build isolation mechanism.
-Previously, Nix builders had the ability to create setuid binaries owned by a `nixbld` user.
-Such a binary could then be used by an attacker to assume a `nixbld` identity and interfere with subsequent builds running under the same UID.
+This release fixes a security bug in Bsd’s “build user” build isolation mechanism.
+Previously, Bsd builders had the ability to create setuid binaries owned by a `bsdbld` user.
+Such a binary could then be used by an attacker to assume a `bsdbld` identity and interfere with subsequent builds running under the same UID.

-To prevent this issue, Nix now disallows builders to create setuid and setgid binaries.
+To prevent this issue, Bsd now disallows builders to create setuid and setgid binaries.
 On Linux, this is done using a seccomp BPF filter.
 Note that this imposes a small performance penalty (e.g. 1% when building GNU Hello).
-Using seccomp, we now also prevent the creation of extended attributes and POSIX ACLs since these cannot be represented in the NAR format and (in the case of POSIX ACLs) allow bypassing regular Nix store permissions.
+Using seccomp, we now also prevent the creation of extended attributes and POSIX ACLs since these cannot be represented in the NAR format and (in the case of POSIX ACLs) allow bypassing regular Bsd store permissions.
 On macOS, the restriction is implemented using the existing sandbox mechanism, which now uses a minimal “allow all except the creation of setuid/setgid binaries” profile when regular sandboxing is